 Temple Beth-El’s commitment to tikkun olam through social action is an integral part of our students’ learning experience.

-David Woolfe and Temple Beth-El’s clergy are active participants in our students’ Jewish education, teaching in regular classroom settings, leading tefilah services and training all grades levels in the beauty of chanting Torah trope.
+Temple Beth-El’s clergy are active participants in our students’ Jewish education, teaching in regular classroom settings, leading tefilah services and training all grades levels in the beauty of chanting Torah trope.
 We expect our students to be prayer leaders at Shabbat services and during home ritual.

 Through action and advocacy, our teens learn to change the world.
 We encourage them to participate in the Religious Action Center of Reform Judaism (RAC), either virtually due to the pandemic or by visiting elected representatives in Washington, DC.

 We stress the importance of continuing learning post bar and bat mitzvah.
 Confirmation, at the conclusion of 10th grade, and Graduation celebrate our teens as they transition to adulthood.

 In 1990, the late Monsignor Thomas Hartman, popularly known as one-half of the “God Squad,” and Roger Tilles, past president of Temple Beth-El, created Project Understanding, a program for Catholic and Jewish youth.
 Each year a group of Catholic and Jewish 11th graders, recommended for selection by their congregations and teachers, engage in a series of interfaith activities designed to promote understanding and respect for their similarities and differences.
 The highlight is an extraordinary trip to Israel, usually during school vacation in February, with leaders from the Catholic and Jewish communities.